ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 - `ALL` which means all columns of the `SELECT` clause, e.g. `ORDER BY ALL`.

 To disable sorting by column numbers, set setting [enable_positional_arguments](../../../operations/settings/settings.md#enable-positional-arguments) = 0.
+To disable sorting by `ALL`, set setting [enable_order_by_all](../../../operations/settings/settings.md#enable-order-by-all) = 0.

-Sort expressions or column numbers in `ORDER BY` can be attributed by a `DESC` (descending) or `ASC` (ascending) modifier which determine the sorting direction.
+The `ORDER BY` clause can be attributed by a `DESC` (descending) or `ASC` (ascending) modifier which determines the sorting direction.
-If no sort order is specified explicitly, `ASC` is used as default.
+Unless an explicit sort order is specified, `ASC` is used by default.
 The sorting direction applies to a single expression, not to the entire list, e.g. `ORDER BY Visits DESC, SearchPhrase`.
-Sorting is performed case-sensitively.
+Also, sorting is performed case-sensitively.

 Rows with identical values for a sort expressions are returned in an arbitrary and non-deterministic order.
 If the `ORDER BY` clause is omitted in a `SELECT` statement, the row order is also arbitrary and non-deterministic.